Oriakhi-Osariemen/pharma-inventory-powerbi/README.md

 # Pharmaceutical Inventory Management — Power BI Dashboard

 An interactive, multi-page inventory analytics dashboard designed for pharmaceutical distributors.
-Built to surface critical operational intelligence across five key areas — expiry risk, stockout alerts, supplier performance, dead stock, and executive overview — in a clean, clinical design.
+Built to surface critical operational intelligence across five key areas, expiry risk, stockout alerts, supplier performance, dead stock, and executive overview — in a clean, clinical design.

 A live interactive HTML mockup is included so the dashboard can be explored directly in any browser without Power BI installed.